10 best small towns that will make you love South Africa

 We’ve handpicked the best small towns in South Africa worthy of being added to any destination hit-list!
 If you’re into quirky little towns, off the beaten path traveling, natural settings and stargazing, this list is for you!

 In a rush?
-Pin this post on the best small towns in South Africa to read later.
+Pin the Best Small Towns in South Africa for later.

 Don’t leave Paternoster without…